MarcinJuraszek/marcinjuraszek.com/_posts/2018-10-20-asp-net-core-configuration-when-running-as-service-fabric-service.md

 Turns out it's fairly easy.
 All we need is manually add a `JsonConfigurationProvider` instance to the `ConfigurationBuilder` during initialization.
-The easiest way to do that is by modifying the `WebHost` setup in `CreateServiceInstanceListener` method of our service definition (in my sample that's `CreateServiceIn `StatelessAspNetCore` class):
+The easiest way to do that is by modifying the `WebHost` setup in `CreateServiceInstanceListener` method of our service definition (in my sample that's `StatelessAspNetCore` class):

 ```cs
 protected override IEnumerable<ServiceInstanceListener> CreateServiceInstanceListeners()